EduardoArayaNubox/rush-monorepo-boilerplate/README.md

 ### Replace the placeholders

-* Search this repository, case insensitively, for the whole word `template`.
+- Search this repository, case insensitively, for the whole word `template`.
   Pretty much every single instance you find of that string needs to be replaced.
-* Also search for files that have `template` in their name, they almost certainly need to be renamed.
+- Also search for files that have `template` in their name, they almost certainly need to be renamed.
-* You may wish to rename the `service` package to have a more descriptive name.
+- You may wish to rename the `service` package to have a more descriptive name.
-* Make sure the copyright date in `LICENSE` is up to date.
+- Make sure the copyright date in `LICENSE` is up to date.
+- Update the `CODEOWNERS` file to make your team the owners of your new repo

 ### Update `infrastructure`